On Preaching and Patriotism: A Work in Progress

 Some insist that a nation’s ills be called to account, while others are offended by the suggestion that there are any ills to account for.

-Still others have drawn such a thick, rigid line between religion and the state that even standing to preach three feet back from that line is suspiciously too close.
+Still others have drawn such a thick, rigid line between religion and the state that even standing three feet back from that line to preach is suspiciously too close.

-Below is an approach to preaching and patriotism to help you preach the gospel so people can hear it.
+Below is an approach to preaching and patriotism to help preach the gospel so people can hear it.

 IT’S A WORK IN PROGRESS